MicrosoftDocs/learn/learn-pr/azure/train-model-debug-with-responsible-ai-dashboard-azure-machine-learning/includes/2-responsible-ai-dashboard.md

 1. **Identify**, to understand and recognize model errors and/or fairness issues by addressing the following questions:

-   "What kinds of errors does my model have?"
+   "What kinds of errors are in my model?"

    "In what areas are errors most prevalent?"
 1. **Diagnose**, to explore the reasons behind the identified errors by addressing: